Mind and Body Research—Information for Researchers

 NCCIH Contact Information

 You may find it helpful to discuss your proposed research with an NCCIH staff member prior to submitting a grant application.
 Each program staff member is responsible for coordinating scientific research portfolios in various scientific areas.

 Review scientific portfolio areas and contact an NCCIH Program Director.

-If you have general questions about mind and body research funding, please contact:
+If you have general questions about NCCIH’s physical and psychological research funding, please contact: